-The windrower can be used to tow a MacDon draper header that has the slow speed transport (SST) option installed.
+The windrower can be used to tow a MacDon draper header that has a transport option installed.

 Ensure the optional weight box is installed on the windrower to transfer the windrower's weight to the lift arms.
-For instructions, refer to Preparing Windrower to Tow a Header, page 153.
+For instructions, refer to Preparing Windrower to Tow a Header, page 219.